hhellyer/llnode/README.md

 npm copy `node_modules/llnode/llnode.so` to `/usr/lib/lldb/plugins`.

+# Usage

 To use llnode with a core dump the core dump needs to be loaded into lldb along with the exact executable that created the core dump.
-The executable contains information that lldb and llnode need to make sense of the data in the core dump.
+The executable contains information that lldb and the llnode plugin need to make sense of the data in the core dump.

-To load the core dump when starting lldb use:
+To load a core dump when starting llnode use:
 ```
 lldb /path/to/bin/node -c /path/to/core
 ```